 To provide more varied work opportunities for the men and women, a thrift store, Treasure Chest I, was opened in Lake Charles in January 2006.
 Because of the success with this store a second store, Treasure Chest II was opened in Moss Bluff in March 2010.
 Treasure Chest III was opened in Jennings in October 2011 and Treasure Chest IV was opened in DeRidder in August 2012.
 This expansion of services is especially significant as CARC has for years done community work, child development and supported employment in Jeff Davis Parish.

 CARC is again moving into new areas.
 In September 2011 two Shared Living Supports Homes opened, each housing three residents.
-In November of 2013 we will be opening two more Shared Living Supports Homes, each housing three residents.
-Waiver Homes provide the opportunity for three people to live together in a three bedroom house and share the living expenses as well as support services.
+In November of 2013 two more Shared Living Supports Homes opened, each housing three residents, and Waiver Homes provide the opportunity for three people to live together in a three bedroom house and share the living expenses as well as support services.
 It also provides an opportunity for community inclusion and participation for people who do not want to live by themselves.